stuycs-gh-classrooms/09-nextcs-p01-poopies/README.md

   - is_moving: A boolean indicating if the ball is currently moving.

 - METHODS
-  - ballie(self, x, y, radius, color): Initializes the ball's position, size, and color.
+  - ballie(x, y, radius, color): Initializes the ball's position, size, and color.
-  - move(self): Updates the ball’s position based on its velocity.
+  - move(): Updates the ball’s position based on its velocity.
-  - check_collision(self, slider, grid): Checks for collisions with the paddle, walls, and bricks.
+  - check_collision(slider, grid): Checks for collisions with the paddle, walls, and bricks.
-  - bounce_horizontal(self): Reverses the horizontal direction of the ball.
+  - bounce_horizontal(): Reverses the horizontal direction of the ball.
-  - bounce_vertical(self): Reverses the vertical direction of the ball.
+  - bounce_vertical(): Reverses the vertical direction of the ball.
-  - reset(self): Resets the ball’s position and stops movement after a life is lost.
+  - reset(): Resets the ball’s position and stops movement after a life is lost.

 CLASS GRID
 - Instance variables: